Planning & budgeting

 You’ll find that putting away even just 1% of your income can grow into a sizable amount.
 The goal is to set aside enough to cover three months’ worth of expenses just in case.

 And even if you never need to tap into your emergency fund, simply lifting that heavy mental load of anxiety that comes with money worries will work wonders.
-If you cut yourself some slack, studies show that you’ll be smarter, more in control, thinking more clearly.
+The research is on your side: you’ll be smarter, more in control, thinking more clearly.

 And hopefully sleeping better, too.